agabor/docs/_includes/dotnet/push-notifications.md

 ## Push Localization

 Localizing your app's content is a proven way to drive greater engagement.
 We've made it easy to localize your push messages with Push Localization.
-The latest version of the Parse .NET SDK will detect and store the user's language in the installation object, and via the web push console you’ll be able to send localized push messages to your users in a single broadcast.
+The latest version of the MSG .NET SDK will detect and store the user's language in the installation object, and via the web push console you’ll be able to send localized push messages to your users in a single broadcast.

 ### Setup for localized push

-To take advantage of  Push Localization you will need to make sure you've published your app with the Parse .NET SDK version 1.5.5 or greater.
-Any users of your application running the Parse .NET SDK version 1.5.5 or greater will then be targetable by Push Localization via the web push console.
+To take advantage of  Push Localization you will need to make sure you've published your app with the MSG .NET SDK version 1.5.5 or greater.
+Any users of your application running the MSG .NET SDK version 1.5.5 or greater will then be targetable by Push Localization via the web push console.

-It's important to note that for developers who have users running apps with versions of the Parse .NET SDK earlier than 1.5.5 that targeting information for Localized Push will not be available and these users will receive the default message from the push console.
+It's important to note that for developers who have users running apps with versions of the MSG .NET SDK earlier than 1.5.5 that targeting information for Localized Push will not be available and these users will receive the default message from the push console.

 ### Sending a localized push